nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. FriendlyLink will not recover from corrupted data files.
 1. FriendlyLink will only be available in English.
 1. FriendlyLink does not require internet connection to work.
-1. FriendlyLink is meant for VWOs in Singapore to store information about elderly and volunteer, and pair them up.
+1. FriendlyLink is meant for VWOs in Singapore to store information about elderly and volunteers, and pair them up.

 --------------------------------------------------------------------------------------------------------------------